chewyah/chewyah/README.md

 - I'm not ignoring you if im not responding!
 I'm likely offtab, so please, w2i!!
 I'll reply when i see it

 - kunichuu/tetchuu liker
+  (i like other ships too, but i hardly see kunichuu or tetchuu shippers)

 - -----------------------
 -  interests: Bungo Stray Dogs, Lycoris Recoil, Marvel, YTTD, SK8 The Infinity, and more but i'm too lazy to type them all out.